 In fact, we are getting to a point where, in some situations, consumers prefer to deal with a bot over a human.

 For example, customers don’t seem to have a problem buying an item via a bot conversation.
-This incidentally lines up with Facebook IQ stats where users expected to do more purchases via a messaging channel.
-Also, using a bot to pay a bill or make a reservation are also gaining popularity.
+This incidentally lines up with Facebook IQ stats where users claimed they expected to make more purchases via a messaging channel.
+Also, using a bot to pay a bill or make a reservation are gaining popularity.

 Consumer Predicted Chatbot Use & Benefits